Join Our Team!

 - Requires knowledge of various community resources, excellent interpersonal skills, verbal and written communication skills.

-- Serve as the single point of service coordination contact for InCA designated Medicaid recipients age 21 and older through the iHUB.
+- Serve as the single point of service coordination contact for InCA designated Medicaid recipients age 21 and older through the ihub.

 - Conducts Comprehensive Needs Assessment and Screenings for all adult beneficiary referrals and walk-ins.